Ada, or Ardor: A Family Chronicle: Reception

 Critics dispute whether Van and Ada die by suicide at the end, as the author says "if our time-racked flat-lying couple ever intended to die".

 David Potter describes Van's narrated world in the memoir as "an unstable blending of contradictions, jarring fantastical elements, and hallucinated temporalities" over which Van is only partially in control.
 He argues that this is what makes the novel so notoriously difficult to interpret.

 Garth Risk Hallberg found the book challenging, but also acclaimed its prose and argued that Nabokov "manages a kind of Proustian magic trick: he recovers, through evocation, the very things whose losses he depicts."

 David Auerbach felt that both Ada and its lead characters were alienating, and believed that Nabokov knew readers would find them so.
 He considered Van Veen to be an unreliable narrator and speculates that much of the story is Van's fantasy, comparing Antiterra to the expressly fictional settings Nabokov created in Invitation to a Beheading, Bend Sinister and Pale Fire.
+In a discussion with the Kyoto reading circle, Brian Boyd finds this unconvincing; others have pointed out the lack of textual support for this hypothesis and several examples of fantastic worlds within Nabokov's work.